Divisional highway programme

 How can I request issues to be added to a DHP?

-Our highways service has a proven track record and is recognised nationally for its road safety record and excellent achievement of delivering priorities set out in the in the local transport plan.
+Our highways service has a proven track record and is recognised nationally for its road safety record and excellent achievement of delivering priorities set out in the local transport plan.

 The member led DHP are regularly reviewed and updated and the local community highway liaison teams are dedicated to supporting local members and their communities in identifying, prioritising and commissioning the delivery of improvements to their local built environment.